Emergency Room Error Attorney

 Standard medical malpractice rules apply to any doctors, nurses and other staff working in an emergency room.
 An injured patient must be able to prove negligence on the part of the emergency room staff member by showing that competent medical personnel would not have made the same mistakes under the same circumstances.
 Additionally, both sides in your emergency room malpractice case will hire expert witnesses to testify about what a competent medical professional would have done in the same situation.

 Hospitals may also be liable for damages as the employer of the negligent medical professional.
 However, while a hospital is responsible for the actions of medical staff under their employment, many doctors work an independent contractors, and therefore the hospital may not be liable for their negligence.
 Generally, hospitals will add in their admissions forms that a doctor may not be employed by the hospital.
 In an emergency room situation, it may not be made clear to the patient that a doctor is an independent contractor.
 In this case, they hospital may be able to be held responsible for a doctor’s actions.
-In order to clarify whether or not a hospital should be held accountable for an emergency room doctor’s negligence, speak with an experienced medical malpractice attorney from Wolf & Pravato.
+In order to clarify whether or not a hospital should be held accountable for an emergency room doctor’s negligence, speak with an experienced Fort Lauderdale medical malpractice attorney from the law office of Wolf & Pravato.

 What Damages Can I Receive in an Emergency Room Medical Malpractice Claim?